opennars/opennars-archived/doc/Procedural-Learning.md

 OUT: <(&/,<(*,Self,key001) --> reachable>,<(*,key001) --> ^pick>) =/> <(*,Self,key001) --> hold>>. :|: %1.00;0.43%
 ```

-Similarly, a belief about an implication relation can be conditioned, so as to get a more complicated precondition.
+Similarly, a belief about an implication relation can be conditioned, so as to apply a more complicated precondition.

 ```
 ********** [03 + 13 -> 14]: